 Director of Audio Visual Productions

 Liam Gallagher grew up in Portland, OR and fell in love with life at elevation on Mt.
 Hood.
 After high school he made moves to study Journalism at the University of Montana in Missoula.
 He spent almost a decade exploring the Big Sky state and the surrounding Rocky Mountains, working seasonally at ski resorts and grinding as a freelance writer and photographer in his spare time.
 As of late Gallagher has concentrated on making short films and was recently hired on as Director of Audio Visual Productions at Funny Feelings.

 Benjamin Shanks Kindlon

-Ben Shanks Kindlon was born to two prominent defense attorneys and raised in a small suburb outside of Albany, NY where they practiced and taught law.
-He spent his childhood scraping down icy slopes in Massachusetts with his big brother Jake, forever fantasizing of moving to more powdery pastures.
+Ben Shanks Kindlon was born and raised in a small suburb outside of Albany, NY and spent his childhood scraping down icy slopes in Massachusetts with his big brother Jake, forever fantasizing of moving to more powdery pastures.
 Despite his parents’ suggestion of pursuing a law degree, Ben’s love for storytelling and snowboarding led him to obtaining a bachelor’s degree in journalism at the State University of New York at New Paltz.
 He moved to Bellingham, WA to complete his studies through an internship at The Snowboarder’s Journal.
 After that he just kept showing up to the office until we hired him for real.